jlstack/PythonEchonestRemix/BeatDistance/README.md

 Beat Distance is static and used to compare two 'echonest.remix.audio.AudioQuantum' of kind 'beat'.
 The only method that should ever be called by the user is get_beat_distance().
 This method of comparing beats is almost identical to the way Paul Lamere compares beats in the InfiniteJukebox.
 Only minor changes have been made.

+**Problem**

+In order to replicate the InfiniteJukebox, I needed to be able to compare beats.
+This is a crucial part of locating branches within a song.
+Since I was trying to make a replica, I implemented Paul Lamere's method in Python(with minor tweaks).
+This method is nice, because it gives a quantitative value for the distance between two beats.

 **Example**

 ```python